MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

    The value in the **OCR Status** field changes to **Sent**, if no errors exist.

-## <a name="to-send-a-pdf-or-image-file-to-the-ocr-service-by-email" />To send a PDF or image file to the OCR service by email
+## <a name="to-send-a-pdf-or-image-file-to-the-ocr-service-by-email"></a>To send a PDF or image file to the OCR service by email

 From your email application, you can forward an email to the OCR service provider with the PDF or image file attached.
 For information about the email address to send to, see the OCR service provider's web site.